Medical Dictionary

 Vaginal problems are some of the most common reasons women go to the doctor.
 They may have symptoms such as:

 One common problem is vaginitis, an inflammation of the vagina.
-Other problems that affect the vagina include sexually transmitted diseases, vaginal cancer, and vulvar cancer.
+Other problems that affect the vagina include sexually transmitted infections (STIs), vaginal cancer, and vulvar cancer.
 Treatment of vaginal problems depends on the cause.

 Popular Medical Dictionary Searches: Ibuprofen Aspirin Dementia Breast Cancer Fibrosis Headache Mesothelioma Migraine